zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 <br><br>

 ```
-description = "Your site description here"
+description = "Your site description"
 ```
 * Optional
 * If present, this will populate the `<meta>` description element